Stavatech/Stavanet/README.md

 build.sh && run.sh
 ```

-Now develop to your heart's content - the service will reload whenever you save.
+Now develop to your heart's content - the service will reload with your changes whenever you save.

 ### Production